Online shopping: Consumer needs and expectations

 Internet consumers are self-conscious and emphasize personalized consumption, which makes the demand for online consumption different.
 Online consumers have different needs depending on their time and environment.
 Even different online consumers have different needs at the same level of demand due to the difference in income level and other factors.
 Compared with the centralized nature of traditional markets, online consumption is more decentralized.
 In the online consumer market, consumers have a short decision time, a large variability of consumer demand, a large number of purchases, but a relatively small amount of each purchase, a considerable mobility of purchases, a strong substitutability of goods, and a large elasticity of demand.
 According to the output of a research report by Western Michigan University published in 2005, an e-commerce website does not have to be good looking with listing on a lot of search engines.
 It must build relationships with customers to make money.
 The report also suggests that a website must leave a positive impression on the customers, giving them a reason to come back.
+How people tend to shop and how much they trust a company or brand are all very important factors that can either make or break whether a person buys online.
+If sites can give good product info, good visuals, and good, reliable reviews, they can make their online shoppers feel safer and overall persuade them to purchase something.
 However, resent research has proven that sites with higher focus on efficiency, convenience, and personalised services increased the customers motivation to make purchases.

 Dyn, an Internet performance management company conducted a survey on more than 1400 consumers across 11 countries in North America, Europe, Middle-East and Asia and the results of the survey are as follows: